Roman people: Meaning of "Roman"

-A handful of Roman authors, such as Tacitus and Suetonius, expressed concerns in their writings concerning Roman "blood purity" as Roman citizens from outside of Roman Italy increased in number.
+A handful of Roman authors, such as Tacitus and Suetonius, expressed concerns in their writings regarding Roman "blood purity" as Roman citizens from outside of Roman Italy increased in number.
 Neither author, however, suggested that the naturalisation of new citizens should stop, only that manumissions (freeing slaves) and grants of citizenship should be less frequent.
 Their concerns of blood purity did not match modern ideas of race or ethnicity, and had little to do with features such as skin colour or physical appearance.
 Terms such as "Aethiop", which Romans used for black people, carried no social implications, and though phenotype-related stereotypes certainly existed in Ancient Rome, inherited physical characteristics were typically not relevant to social status; people who looked different from the typical Mediterranean populace, such as black people, were not excluded from any profession and there are no records of stigmas or biases against "mixed race" relationships.
 The main dividing social differences in Ancient Rome were not based on physical features, but rather on differences in class or rank.
 Romans practised slavery extensively, but slaves in Ancient Rome were part of various different ethnic groups, and were not enslaved because of their ethnic affiliation.
 According to the English historian Emma Dench, it was "notoriously difficult to detect slaves by their appearance" in Ancient Rome.